 Newport Supporting Trend Data: It is considered unlikely that significant new strategic port development will take place.
-Communities - Supporting Infrastructure: Gas Network large end users such as power stations, large industrial plant, whilst it also receives gas injections from the main gas terminals and There are eight distribution networks throughout the British Isles which are owned by Cadent, Northern Gas Networks, SGN (former Networks) and Wales & West Utilities.
+Communities - Supporting Infrastructure: Gas Network pportinglarge end users such as power stations, large industrial plant, whilst it also receives gas injections from the main gas terminals and gasrastructure:There are eight distribution networks throughout the British Isles which are owned by Cadent, Northern Gas Networks, SGN (formerly S Networks) and Wales & West Utilities.
 Wales & West Utilities distributes gas to Wales.
-Wales & West Utilities also distribute gas to the plan a In Quarter 1 2024 gas demand remained relatively stable and only fell by temperatures.
-This reflects similar consumption by households, industry a consumer spending on energy following the drop in bills from last year's reduced electricity demand, strong output from renewable sources and su Quarter 1 2023 as the UK continued to support the European move away almost a fifth compared to the same period last year following reduced Lic 2023.
-Despite this fall, Norway and US remained the largest source of imp and other final users to the previous year, indicating some recovery in ecord highs.
-Gas used for generation also fell by 5.8% in Quarter 1 due to estained high imports.
+Wales & West Utilities also distribute gas to the plan area.
+In Quarter 1 2024 gas demand remained relatively stable and only fell by 1.9 per cent compared with the same period last temperatures.
+This reflects similar consumption by households, industry and other final users to the previous year, indicat consumer spending on energy following the drop in bills from last year's record highs.
+Gas used for generation also fell by reduced electricity demand, strong output from renewable sources and sustained high imports.
+Exports of gas fell by two Quarter 1 2023 as the UK continued to support the European move away from Russian gas throughout 2022 and into ea almost a fifth compared to the same period last year following reduced Liquified Natural Gas (LNG) imports (dropping 47 2023.Despite this fall, Norway and US remained the largest source of imports 175 . nd other final users to the previous year, indicating some recovery in ecord highs.
+Gas used for generation also fell by 5.8% in Quarter 1 due to stained high imports.
 Exports of gas fell by two thirds compared to from Russian gas throughout 2022 and into early 2023.
-Imports fell by quified Natural Gas (LNG) imports (dropping 47% compared to Communities - Supporting Infrastructure: The National Grid is a high-voltage electricity transmission network in England and Wales.
+Imports fell by juified Natural Gas (LNG) imports (dropping 47% compared to Communities - Supporting Infrastructure: The National Grid is a high-voltage electricity transmission network in England and Wales.
 Electricity is generated at a range of sources including gas fired power stations, wind turbines, nuclear power stations, biomass, coal, solar, imports, hydro and storage.
 Separate lower voltage local distribution networks connect the electricity directly to homes and businesses.
 176